 For Immediate Release

 These have been weighing upon the print newspaper industry, as advertisers now get low-cost avenues through which they can reach their target audience more effectively.
-We believe that an alternative and a stable source of revenue is the demand of time to salvage the dwindling print newspaper industry.
+We believe that an alternative and a stable source of revenue is the demand of time, to salvage the dwindling print newspaper industry.

 Let’s have a look at what is happening in the publishing industry and how newspaper companies are adapting with the changing scenarios to keep themselves alive in the race for survival.

-Circulation Falling Prey to Internet
+Circulation Falling Prey to the Internet

 Newspapers have fared far worse than magazines, as web-based news options have gotten the better hand in recent years.
 The two-decade-long erosion in newspaper circulation reinforced the decline in advertising revenue.
 Circulation has also fallen prey to budget cuts with newspaper companies reducing the number of print pages and newsroom staff to combat the downturn.